face it, SCUBA diving isn't cheap, especially if you like to go to the more exotic destinations to do it. If you've ever wanted to check out

 below will get you started.

-The latest addition to the site is a 2015 trip to Grand Turk Island,
+The latest addition to the site is a 2016 trip to Bali,

 Excerpts from WorldScubaTravel's 2010 Fiji shark feeding video have been featured on